neondatabase/website/content/docs/guides/aws-lambda.md

     cd my-lambda
     ```

 3. Run the **serverless** command to create a serverless project.
-When prompted, select the **AWS - Node.js - Starter** project and provide your AWS account credentials, which include your AWS Access Key Id and AWS Secret Access Key.
-The process creates an `aws-node-project` directory.

     ```bash
      serverless
     ```

+    When prompted, select the **AWS - Node.js - Starter** project and provide your AWS account credentials, which include your AWS Access Key Id and AWS Secret Access Key.
+The process creates an `aws-node-project` directory.

-4. Install the `node-postgres` package, which you will use to connect to the database.
+4. Change to the `aws-node-project` directory and install the `node-postgres` package, which you will use to connect to the database.

     ```bash
     npm install pg